PART-TIME EMPLOYMENT OPPORTUNITY

 Skills & Experience

-- Strong verbal communication skills in English.
-Proficiency in Spanish and/or Indigenous languages of Northern Arizona is beneficial.
+Applicant must have strong written and verbal communication skills in English.
+Proficiency in Spanish and/or native languages is beneficial.

-- Current resume with relevant education, professional experience, and current certifications
+- Current curriculum vitae with relevant education, professional experience, and current certifications

 - Three references, including name, telephone number, email, and context of professional connection